How to Quantify Financial Value in Business Cases: A Step-by-Step Guide

 The Tornado Chart is a valuable tool for sensitivity analysis to compare the relative importance of the different variables in financial analysis.

-• What are the measurable benefits realized?
+• What measurable benefits were delivered?

-• What are the lessons learnt?
+• What lessons were learnt?

 Financial Analysis Resources